end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md

 }
 ```

-Each new functions prints the function call &amp; arguments to the serial port.
+Each new functions prints the function call & arguments to the serial port.
 In the `setup()` function, setup the AnyRtttl library to use the new functions:

 ```
 //Use custom functions